Quetico is special

 Quetico is ecologically rare

-Quetico sits at the junction of three ecozones: the Great Lakes forest, Boreal forest, and prairie – all within the Arctic watershed.
-The continental divide runs through the Park.
-That makes it an ideal hub for long-term ecological research on subjects like climate change, forest harvesting, and other high-impact environmental issues.
+Nestled at the crossroads of three ecozones—the Great Lakes forest, Boreal forest, and prairie—Quetico is a vibrant hub within the Arctic watershed.
+With the continental divide running through the Park, it’s a perfect site for ecological research on pressing issues like climate change and forest harvesting.

 LacLaCroix